 Mucins are high-molecular-weight glycoproteins that protect the gastric epithelium.
-The gastric surface-type mucin is decreased in infected patients, because H. pylori suppresses the expression of MUC5AC and MUC1 genes[31].
-It has been shown that L. plantarum strain 299v increases the expression of MUC2 gene and that L. rhamnosus GG stimulates the expression of MUC3 gene and the subsequent extracellular secretion of mucin by colon cell cultures[32, 33].
+The gastric surface-type mucin is decreased in infected patients, because H. pylori suppresses the expression of MUC5AC and MUC1 genes[44].
+It has been shown that L. plantarum strain 299v increases the expression of MUC2 gene and that L. rhamnosus GG stimulates the expression of MUC3 gene and the subsequent extracellular secretion of mucin by colon cell cultures[45,46].
 Therefore, the ability of some probiotic strains to increase mucin production can protect the gastric mucosal barrier against the adherence of pathogenic bacteria such as H. pylori.

-Adherence of H. pylori to the host tissue is of vital importance for colonization the gastric mucosa[34].
+Adherence of H. pylori to the host tissue is of vital importance for colonization the gastric mucosa[47].
 There are several proposed mechanisms of anti-adherence activity of probiotics.
 L. reuteri and W. confusa are capable of competing with H. pylori strains for adhesion sites.
-For example, L. reuteri strains, JCM 1081 and TM 105, inhibit the binding of spiral bacteria to glycolipid receptors asialo-GMI and sulfatide[35].
+For example, L. reuteri strains, JCM 1081 and TM 105, inhibit the binding of spiral bacteria to glycolipid receptors asialo-GMI and sulfatide[48].
+In addition, Sakarya et al. demonstrated that S. boulardii contains neuraminidase activity, which removes surface α(2-3)-linked sialic acid, the ligand for the sialic acid-binding H. pylori adhesion[49].

 Possible role of probiotics in H. pylori treatment